 People can learn a lot from watching each other than they learn by themselves.
 Salespersons can learn a lot from their colleagues.
 Seniors sales representatives can always teach their subordinates about their experiences and action plans.
 Similarly, junior sales folks can also share their experiences.
 Once this happens organically where each one strives for growth in a healthy way.
 The personal, as well as the professional growth of the salespersons, becomes exponential.
 It helps businesses grow exponentially.

 Equipping all facilities to your sales team doesn’t work sometimes.
 Empower them internally (motivate).
-Set up many incentive plans to drive them and conduct competition within the sales team to achieve the targets.
+Set up many sales incentive plans to drive them and conduct competition within the sales team to achieve the targets.

 Apart from the monetary aspect, set up the behavioral goals for your sales team to keep them motivated.
 This goal includes the number of events they have to attend per month and hosting the on one and ask for referrals.
 This activity encourages them to target the audience apart from outbound calls.